UMass-Foundation-Model/Co-LLM-Agents/README.md

 ## News

+**[9/4/2023]**: We add the vision detection module in `ThreeDWorld Multi-Agent Transport` with a fine-tuned Resnet model.
+Now, the environment supports both ground truth segmentation and vision detection versions.
+If you want to use it, please take a look at the [README](envs/tdw_mat/README.md) in tdw_mat for a detailed description.

 **[8/1/2023]**: We update the VirtualHome Simulator executable we used [here](https://drive.google.com/file/d/1JTrV5jdF-LQVwY3OsV3Jd3r6PRghyHBp/view?usp=sharing).
 If you met `XDG_RUNTIME_DIR not set in the environment` error previously, please check if you are using the new version we provided.

 ## Installation